mjhea0/thinkful-angular/readme.md

 # AngularJS by Example - Building a Bitcoin Investment Calculator

-Angular JS is a powerful Javascript MVC framework created by Google to build maintenable web applications.
+Angular JS is a powerful Javascript MVC framework created by Google to build maintainable web applications.
 In this tutorial we'll design a basic app that highlights much of what the framework has to offer.

-> First, before going any further, to fully undestand this tutorial you need to be comfortable with *vanilla* Javascript, not just jQuery.
+> First, before going any further, to fully understand this tutorial you need to be comfortable with *vanilla* Javascript, not just jQuery.
 For a crash course in Javascript, check out the Codeacademy Javascript [track](http://www.codecademy.com/tracks/javascript).

-The application we'll be developing is a Bitcoin investment calculator that details how much you could *potentially* profit if you invested X amount of dollars in Bitcouints.
-Through this tutorial, we'll walk you through the basics of designing a web app using Angular whil also highlighting the key features of the framework.
+The application we'll be developing is a Bitcoin investment calculator that details how much you could *potentially* profit if you invested X amount of dollars in Bitcoins.
+Through this tutorial, we'll walk you through the basics of designing a web app using Angular while also highlighting the key features of the framework.

 Here's a sneak peak of what we're building:

 ![btc-calculator](https://raw.github.com/mjhea0/thinkful-angular/master/btc-calc.png)

-## Philosopy
+## Philosophy

 The AngularJS philosophy

-1. Data First: update data, then DOM (not other way around like jQuery) / declcarative not imperative / no longer haning to maintain the DOM!
+1. Data First: update data, then DOM (not other way around like jQuery) / declarative not imperative / no longer having to maintain the DOM!
 2. Extending HTML: embraces HTML, making it easy for new developers to learn the "Angular-way"
 3. Simple, yet scaleable: start simple, but you can create very, very complex, scalable apps
 4. Testable: designed for end to end testing, design paradigms force you to break app into tiny testable pieces